 Membership.
-Party Affairs and Coordinated Campaign Committee shall be comprised of two members elected by the State Executive Committee, two members elected by the congressional district in even-numbered years and 11 members (at least four from counties outside of Anoka, Dakota, Hennepin, Ramsey, and Washington counties) elected by the State Central Committee.
+The Party Affairs and Coordinated Campaign Committee shall be comprised consist of:

+- 1. two members elected by the State Executive Committee; - two members elected by the each congressional district in even-numbered years; and - 11 members (at least four from-counties outside of Anoka, Hennepin, Ramsey, Dakota, and Washington counties outside the Twin Cities Metro Area, as defined below) elected by the State Central Committee.